steemit/devportal-tutorials-js/tutorials/23_power_down/README.md

 #### 2. Search account <a name="search-account"></a>

-After account name field is filled with some name, we do automatic search for account by name when input is focused out.
-HTML input forms can be found in the `index.html` file.
-The values are pulled from that screen with the below:
+After the account name field has been filled with a name, we automatically search for the account by name when the input is focused out.
+The related HTML input forms can be found in the `index.html` file.
+The values are pulled from that screen with the following:

 ```javascript
     const accSearch = document.getElementById('username').value;